 Rafting the Middle Fork of the Salmon

 If you’re into river rafting, then you know all too well about the Middle Fork of the Salmon.
 It’s a National Wild and Scenic River, National Geographic puts it in the top ten rafting trips in the world, and it ticks all our boxes for an epic back-country adventure.
 Set in the Frank Church—the largest contiguous wilderness area in the lower 48—the Middle Fork cuts through an untouched forest without a single road or even a motor to disturb its tranquility.
 While it’s possible to put your name in the park system’s lottery and massively gear up for a self-guided journey, we’d say lock in your voyage with Solitude River Trips.
 With the help of their expert team, we navigated the 100 miles of rapids and enjoyed it all the more with their comfy camp setup, gourmet meals, top-notch fly fishing, and insights on this geographically and culturally rich region.
+In fact, we loved it so much, we featured it the “In Motion” chapter of our glamping book, Comfortably Wild.
 Watch our video to take a ride on the Middle Fork.

 Kirkham Hot Springs